 The sensitivity analyses below have been determined based on the exposure to equity price risk at the end of the reporting period.
-If the price of the respective equity instrument had been 10% (2021: 10%) higher/lower, post-tax profit for the year ended 31 August 2022 would increase/decrease by approximately HK\$10,000 (2021: increase/decrease by approximately HK\$9,000) as a result of the changes in fair value of financial asset at FVTPL.
+If the price of the respective equity instrument had been 10% (2022: 10%) higher/lower, post-tax profit for the year ended 31 August 2023 would increase/decrease by approximately HK\$8,500 as a result of the changes in fair value of financial asset at FVTPL (2022: HK\$10,000) and other reserve would increase/decrease by approximately HK\$215,000 (2022: nil) as a result of the changes in fair value of listed securities classified as financial asset at FVTOCI.